Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 - a relayer looks at the total fees for the transaction pool for that token type
 - a relayer requests a batch be created
 - validators sign the batch
-- the batch can then be relayed, or will time out in about 8 hours, returning the MsgSendToEth to the first step
+- the batch can then be relayed, or will time out in about 2 hours, returning the MsgSendToEth to the first step

 Any time the MsgSendToEth transaction is in the transaction pool, and not in a signed batch, it is possible to [cancel the send](#canceling-a-send-from-gravity-bridge-to-ethereum) and have the user get an instant refund.

 Once a MsgSendToEth is in a batch it is possible that it has been submitted to Ethereum, to prevent double spending it is not possible to cancel the send until the batch has timed out.
 This timeout value is a number of blocks and is set in the Gravity params.
 Due to the complexity of knowing exactly what block it is on Ethereum at any given time the batch will not complete timing out until any Gravity Bridge event is processed by the oracle with a later block height.
 For example a deposit of an unrelated token will complete a batch timeout by proving to Gravity Bridge that the Ethereum block height has exceeded the batch timeout height.

-Query endpoints related to batches and essentially all internal functions of Gravity Bridge are currently GRPC only.
-We will be adding ABCI query endpoints for commonly used functionality but encourage use of gRPC-web where feasible.
+You can use the [Gravity Info API](https://github.com/Gravity-Bridge/gravity-info-api) to easily grab batch and event info.

 In order to determine the status of a user transaction you should check.